by

 The state of glass is quite unique.
 The solid state is produced by cooling molten material, so the arrangement of atoms is similar to that of a liquid.

-The glass that is usually used in windows is known as soda lime glass.
-This is used because of its relatively low cost, as well as ability to be shaped and melted.
+The glass that’s usually used in windows is known as soda lime glass.
+It’s used because of its low cost and ability to be shaped and melted.
 It is, however, less chemically resistant than some other types of glass.
-Soda lime glass is mainly composed of silica (sand), soda and lime.
+Soda lime glass is mainly composed of silica (sand), soda, and lime.

 • Calcium oxide